dirac-institute/sorcha/docs/inputs.rst

   :align: center

 .. attention::
-   There may be changes to how this information is read in when the Rubin Observatory operations begin in early 2026.
+   There may be changes to how this information is read in when the Rubin Observatory operations begin in late 2025.

 .. _database_query: